 The entire plastic conundrum in India narrows down to one single point: source segregation and collection.
 Even though brand owners have taken steps to trigger the buy-back mechanism in place, it has not garnered the expected results.
 And in the end, it all lies in the collection mechanism.

 One solution is to boost the automatic sorting operations and the introduction of newer technologies.
 Sandeep Patel, founder and CEO, Nepra, says, “Effective and efficient sorting technology can reduce the cost of PCR (post-consumer recyclate) sorting from Rs 5-6/kg to Rs 1.5-2/kg per kg which is almost 70% reduction in the sorting cost.”
 Nepra has incorporated an IRS AI vision system to boost its sorting mechanism.

 Meanwhile, Norwegian multinational corporation active in the manufacturing of advanced collection and sorting solutions, Tomra, which currently has17 units in India and it is set to reach a total of 38 units by June 2020; has introduced a sensor-based solution.
-In which, the sorting is carried out with the help of near infrared (NIR) light-source, which helps in separating the waste categories through wavelengths of light.
+In which, the sorting is carried out with the help of a near-infrared (NIR) light source, which helps in separating the waste categories through wavelengths of light.

 While, the government and brand owners take a jibe at each other on who should do what, whether to incentivise waste, or to improve the collection mechanism, or to improve the efforts on the segregation at source.
 Meanwhile, some experts say, the need of the hour is remodelling the packaging design with 100% recyclability, while some say the recycling activities should be greater than 70% of the packaging production.